italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 ## Coherent pluggable capabilities (i.e., supported-modes)

-[[Nigel] Reza, we need to discuss mode v application and how we deal with that in this document]

 The supported-modes are read-only capability attributes that define the functional capabilities of coherent pluggables.
 In other words, the coherent pluggable functional capabilities are described by a set of supported-modes, which includes read-only attributes such as modulation, bit rate, baud rate, chromatic dispersion, polarization, and FEC.
 For some attributes it includes value range (min. max) as well.
 A coherent pluggable may support multiple supported-modes, where each mode can be defined by one of the following methods:

 * STANDARD: Defined by a Standards Developing Organization (SDO) such as ITU-T